patricksonnenberg/historical-letter-processor/README.md

 ```

 ### Challenges
 We ran into a few challenges, especially with tesseract, as it seemed to be working slightly different with Macs and PCs.
 The Docker image, however, solved this issue for us.
+We also ran into some formatting issues with the HTML files, but were able to figure it out.

 ### Table of Contents